8. Capacitor Discharge Bonder (2026)

 Self-discharge protection

-The Amrel PPS-1202 PSU charges the capacitors at 4A.
+The Amrel PPS-1202 PSU charges the capacitors at 1A.
 This PSU has isolated outputs and sense inputs.
-I added a forward conducting diode between the PSU plus and the capacitor bank plus feeding back to PSU sense plus.
-Similarly a reverse biased diode with its cathode to the PSU minus and its anode to capacitor minus which goes to the star pointed 0V on the NMOSFET sources and back to PSU sense minus.
-The diodes protect the PSU from damage when it is turned off but there is still charge on the capacitors, and also stop the capacitors from discharging through it.
+I added a forward conducting diode between the PSU + and the capacitor bank + feeding back to PSU sense+.
+Similarly a reverse biased diode with its cathode to the PSU - and its anode to capacitor - which goes to the star pointed 0V on the NMOSFET sources and back to PSU sense- the diodes protect the PSU from damage when it is turned off and there is still charge on the capacitors; it also stops the capacitors from discharging through it.
 I asked DeepSeek to recommend suitable diodes, suggesting 6A.

 Recommendation: FR607 6A fast recovery rectifier